Cooling can be broken down into 3 areas:

 Extract the warm air from a room to the outside using a duct.

-Attach the flexible air hose to the back of the unit.
+Attach the flexible air hose to the unit.
 The other end of the hose needs to be placed out of the room, through an open window or door.

 Cool an area by gradually introducing water to the air creating a similar cooling sensation as felt when walking by sea on a hot summers day.